 - ginger and acupressure for reducing morning sickness

-- acupuncture and manual therapy, including spinal manipulation, spinal mobilisation and massage for persistent low back pain
+- acupuncture and manual therapy for lower back pain

 If you decide to use a CAM, it's up to you to find a practitioner who will carry out the treatment in a way that is acceptable to you.

 Professional bodies and voluntary registers can help you to do this.
 See below.

 Some regulated healthcare professionals – such as GPs – also practise unregulated CAMs.
 In these instances, the CAM practice is not regulated by the organisation that regulates the healthcare professional – such as the General Medical Council – but these organisations will investigate complaints that relate to the professional conduct of their member.

 Professional associations and voluntary registers for CAMs

 Many CAMs have voluntary registers (some of which are approved by the Professional Standards Authority (PSA) for Health and Social Care) or professional associations, that practitioners can join if they choose.